About Mr Andrade

 In 2016 he established a Hip Arthroscopy Fellowship Programme, sponsored by Smith & Nephew, which allows senior trainees unrivalled experience in a surgical unit with two very high-volume hip arthroscopy surgeons.

 An active member of the International Society of Hip Arthroscopy (ISHA – The Hip Preservation Society), since it was founded in 2008, he became the membership secretary of the organisation in October 2012 and was the host chairman for its Annual Scientific Meeting in Cambridge in September 2015.
-He is currently the vice president (president elect) and will become president at the Annual Scientific Meeting in October 2020.
+He is the 2020-21 President of ISHA – The Hip Preservation Society.